yusuf8ahmed/fabric/docs/layout.md

 title: Layout
 ---

-Palette's layout includes basic page containers and a single-tiered, fraction-based grid system.
-That sounds more complicated than it really is though—it's just containers, rows, and columns.
+The layout includes basic page containers and a responsive, 12-column grid system.

-You can find all the below styles in `_grid.scss`.

 ## Contents